 The Delorme Atlas and Gazetteer, pictured here, is a book that is published for all the states.
-These books contain topo maps along with information on trails, recreation areas, campgrounds, rivers, hunting and fishing, scenic drives, as well as state attractions.
-They can be found at Wal-Mart, Sam's Club, Booksamillion, Barnes and Noble, Amazon.com, Travel centers, as well as direct from Delorme.
+These books contain topographical maps along with information on trails, recreation areas, campgrounds, rivers, hunting and fishing, scenic drives, as well as state attractions.
+They can be found at various retailers, Travel centers, as well as direct from Delorme.

 Inside the Louisiana atlas, you will find the state divided into 51 maps/zones/pages numbered 14-64.

-In order to complete this cache, you will need to either have found or placed a cache from EVERY applicable page of the Louisiana Delorme Atlas.
+In order to complete this challenge cache, you will need to either have found or placed at least one cache from EVERY applicable page of the Louisiana Delorme Atlas.
 Once you have completed the following requirements for the cache, I will then send you the actual coordinates to where this cache is located.
 The above posted coordinates are for a travel center, where you can eat and fuel up from.
 THESE ARE NOT THE REAL COORDINATES FOR THE CACHE.

 1. Generally accepted rules, guidelines and conditions for logging a cache find will apply.
 These must be actual caches listed on Geocaching.com that you have personally (physically) found and logged your name in the caches logbook (Virtuals being the only exception).
 You may include ANY caches found or hidden prior to the creation of the Louisiana DeLorme Challenge so long as they meet all other Challenge requirements.

 2. Placing a cache on any page counts the same as finding a cache on that page.
 You do not have to use ALL hides or ALL finds, but can use any combination of both.
-I think there are still a few pages that will need caches placed on, in order for anyone to complete this challenge.
 If you place a cache in order to finish a map page for the Challenge, then you will be expected to also maintain it.

 3. Event, CITO, and locationless type caches will not be allowed.
 All other cache types (unless otherwise noted) will be counted.